AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

+   * Garage continues as normal, 13:00-14:00 each work day.
+     Communicate by :ref:`chat <chat>` for urgent issues.
-   * On 6-8 May 2024, there will be all-day garages (~9-16) to support
+   * From 6-8 May 2024, we had all-day garages (~9-16) to support
      the transition to the new Triton.
-Drop by anytime (availability not guaranteed: if we aren't there, come back later).
-This may end early if there are not many visitors.
+Now that the immediate transition period is over, we are back to normal.

 If you need more help than the issue trackers, this is the place to